dtcenter/METplus/docs/Users_Guide/installation.rst

 The following software is required to run METplus Wrappers:

-* Python 3.6.3 or above
+-  Python 3.6.3 or above

-* MET version 10.0.0 or above
+-  MET version 10.0.0 or above -

-  * For information on installing MET please see the `Software Installation <https://met.readthedocs.io/en/latest/Users_Guide/installation.html>`__ section of the MET User's Guide.
+   For information on installing MET please see the `Software Installation/Getting Started <https://met.readthedocs.io/en/latest/Users_Guide/installation.html>`_ section of the MET User's Guide.

 **Wrapper Specific Requirements**

-* TCMPRPlotter wrapper
+- TCMPRPlotter wrapper

-  * R version 3.2.5
+    - R version 3.2.5

-* SeriesAnalysis wrapper
+-  SeriesAnalysis wrapper

-  * convert (ImageMagick) utility if generating plots and/or animated images from the output
+    - convert (ImageMagick) utility -
+      if generating plots and/or animated images from the output

-* PlotDataPlane wrapper
+-  PlotDataPlane wrapper

-  * convert (ImageMagick) utility if generating images from the Postscript output
+    - convert (ImageMagick) utility -
+      if generating images from the Postscript output

 Python Package Requirements
 ---------------------------